Artur-Poffo/SystemRank/packages/server/README.md

 - [x] Editing existing reviews should be possible.
 - [x] Deleting reviews should be possible.
 - [x] Should be able to fetch all reviews of a system
+- [x] Should be able to fetch all reviews of a user

 ## Business Rules (BRs)